mne-tools/mne-bids/paper/paper.md

 # Summary

-With the development of the Brain Imaging Data Structure [BIDS; @Gorgolewski2016], the neuroscientific community received a standard to organize and share data.
+The development of the Brain Imaging Data Structure [BIDS; @Gorgolewski2016] gave the neuroscientific community a standard to organize and share data.
 BIDS prescribes file naming conventions and a folder structure to store data in a set of already existing file formats.